Neil Buchanan

-Neil Buchanan (born October 1956) is an English artist, photographer, and musician, best known for his work on British children's television.
+Neil Buchanan (born 11 October 1956) is an English artist, photographer, and musician, best known for his work on British children's television.
 During his tenure as a children's television presenter, he hosted the CITV programme Art Attack, a television programme that he co-created, during its original run from 1990 to 2007, as well as Finders Keepers and It's a Mystery, while he also produced and starred in CITV's ZZZap!.

 Early life

 Buchanan was born in 1956 in Fazakerley.
 He attended Barlows Lane Primary School and Liverpool Institute High School for Boys.

 Career

-Buchanan was in a heavy metal band called Marseille which formed in 1976: they were part of the new wave of British heavy metal scene, releasing four albums and six singles, touring America and performing with Judas Priest, Nazareth and Whitesnake.
+Buchanan was in the heavy metal band "Marseille" which formed in 1976: they were part of the new wave of British heavy metal scene, releasing four albums and six singles, touring America and performing with Judas Priest, Nazareth and Whitesnake.
 The band reformed in 2009 with a performance at The Cavern Club, Liverpool.